reconhub/trendbreaker/README.md

   - `asmodee`: implements the Automatic Selection of Models and Outlier DEtection for Epidemics

-  - `select_model`: a function to select the best-fitting/best-predicting model from a range of user-specified models

   - `detect_changepoint`: a function to detect the points at which recent data deviate from previous temporal trends using a fitted